jmwski/connect-four/README.md

 connect4module
 ==============

-** In order to run -- ensure that all files are located in the ocaml lib directory and run the referee.ml file
+** Update -- Previous files (including game-signature.ml ... referee.ml) are no longer necessary to run the game.
+Just run the game.ml file with OCaml.

-A simple connect 4 module written in OCaml
+A simple implementation of connect 4 in OCaml

 The game board is represented as a list of lists where each inner list represents a row in the matrix (games should be be played on a minimum board of 4 inner lists each of which has length 4).